Wieku/NoteServ/README.md

 You can add the database and user using additional tool called [pgAdmin](https://www.pgadmin.org/).

+If you want to do it using a terminal, follow the steps below:

 On linux type: `sudo su postgres psql`

 On windows you would need to run `InstallationDir\scripts\runpsql.bat`